 NFR appetite is the amount of non-financial risk the Bank is willing to accept as a consequence of doing business.
 The NFR appetite framework provides a common approach to measure and monitor the level of risk appetite across the firm.
 NFR appetite metrics are used to monitor the operational risk profile against the Bank's defined risk appetite, and to alert the organisation to impending problems in a timely fashion.
-In 2020, the Bank clarified the linkage between risk appetite and tolerance and expanded the scope to include regional (legal entity and branch) aspects and business unit level risk appetite statements, thereby increasing the granularity and depth of risk appetite planning and monitoring.
+The Bank clarified the linkage between risk appetite and tolerance and increased the granularity and depth of risk appetite planning and monitoring in legal entities, branches and business units risk appetite statements.

 The findings and issue management process allows the Bank to mitigate the risks associated with known control weaknesses and deficiencies, and enables management to make risk-based decisions over the need for further remediation or risk acceptance.
 Outputs from the findings management process must be able to demonstrate to internal and external stakeholders that the Bank is actively identifying its control weaknesses and taking steps to manage associated risks within acceptable levels of risk appetite.
-In 2020, the Bank strengthened the 2nd LoD involvement for risk acceptances with the potential to lead to a breach of risk appetite, and also enabled multiple risk types to be linked to each finding such that the 2nd LoD can be involved in a more precise way.
-This approach enhances our ability to monitor risk appetite by risk type concentration.
+The Bank enabled multiple risk types to be linked to each finding, enhancing the ability to monitor risk appetite by risk type concentration.
+This approached also allows the 2nd LoD to review, with greater precision, the potential portfolio impact of risk acceptances on risk appetite, thus strengthening the roles of the 2nd LoD in risk acceptance decisions.